 Architects: Valerio Dewalt Train Associates

-Architectural Design and Implementation: Valerio Dewalt Train Associates
+Architectural Design And Implementation: Valerio Dewalt Train Associates

+Text description provided by the architects.
 As part of the Operational Excellence Initiatives for eBay, Valerio Dewalt Train Associates collaborated with eBay’s internal Workplace Resources Team to develop a series of pilot projects intended to establish a new corporate workplace standard.
 New modular furniture workstations increase flexibility and allow teams to easily reconfigure their spaces using a standard kit of parts.
 Carefully programmed collaborative venues throughout the space support private and project team work.
 Hotel stations, team project areas, private rooms, alcove chat areas, and storage solutions were revisited to ensure they comply with the new use of the space.
 The result is flexible working environments that enhance communication and collaboration.

 The design process began with a tour of a variety of technology companies to identify best practices.
 In addition, a company-wide survey asked more than 5,000 employees in eBay’s San Jose and Austin, Texas, campuses about their current work environment.
 The need most often identified was for smaller and more informal places to meet that didn’t require reservations, as well as for better communications technology.